 How to handle customer complaints (Tips & Best practices)

-Statistica report says, “27% of Americans report “lack of effectiveness” as their number one frustration with customer service.”
+27% of customers report “lack of effectiveness” as their number one frustration with customer service.
 Customers might not continue doing business with you if you provide ineffective service and are not able to fix their issues in the first go.
 However, you can not stop customers from complaining but you can certainly be well prepared to deal with it.

 Here are the 11 steps for handling customer complaints that have proven to work successfully.